ol6959/CS3620_project/README.md

                 main.py

-    7. Run import scripts (I used a venv): python import_spotify_final.py  - inserts artist into music_artist and tracks into music_track and connects them
+    6. Run import scripts (I used a venv): python import_spotify_final.py  - inserts artist into music_artist and tracks into music_track and connects them (may take a while)

         python import_lastfm.py  - loads listens to show popular songs